What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of coaches and scouts is projected to grow 26 percent from 2020 to 2030, much faster than the average for all occupations.
+Overall employment of coaches and scouts is projected to grow 9 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is much faster than the average growth rate for all occupations.

 Rising participation in high school and college sports should increase demand for coaches and scouts.

 College and professional coaches usually must have a bachelor’s degree, typically in any subject.
 However, some coaches may decide to study exercise and sports science, physiology, kinesiology, nutrition and fitness, physical education, or sports medicine.